Whirlsplash/whirl/README.rst

 Two *main* reasons;

-1. Worlds' official servers are old, slowly deteriorating, and *probably unmaintained*.
+1. Worlds' official servers are old, slowly deteriorating, and *probably* unmaintained.
-2. Worlds is **old**.
-The shutdown of the servers is inevitable.
+2. Worlds is **old**; the shutdown of the servers is inevitable.

 **TLDR**: To keep Worlds' legacy going for future generations.